 It’s no secret by now that the U.S. government used to really love testing LSD on people.
-What civilians used to get better at dancing (or at least care less about how bad they danced), the CIA reportedly wanted to use to brainwash, disable, and hypnotize people.
+What civilians used to get better at dancing (or at least care less about how bad they danced), the CIA reportedly wanted to use to brainwash, disable and hypnotize people.
+Sounds about right.

 Project MKUltra was born from the desire to “develop a capability in the covert use of biological and chemical materials.”
 The project was an extensive testing program which administered citizens from all walks of life with LSD.
 Even the researchers were dosed.

 At least two people died and one of the researchers became schizophrenic after his unwilling trip.

 With such disregard for human life, is it any surprise the CIA wouldn’t feel too bad about giving men committing a crime a dose of acid?
 In the 1950s, that’s just what they did.

 In Operation Midnight Climax, the agency used sex workers on its payroll to administer hits of acid to their unsuspecting customers in New York and San Francisco.

 Troy Hooper of SF Weekly reported at least three houses used by the CIA to lure men in and give them LSD-laced drinks.
 Either that or they would have their customers, picked up in bars and restaurants, drive back to one of the houses used by the agency.
 The men would consume “large doses” of LSD and then do the deed under observation from CIA agents via a two-way mirror.

 Houses in San Francisco operated until 1965, New York’s operated until 1966.

 When MKUltra’s overseers left the agency in the 1970s, all files related to the project were ordered destroyed.
 The American public didn’t even know about the operation until after 1975, when a CIA employee came across documents referring to the program that somehow avoided destruction.